ethereum/ethereum-org-website/public/content/translatathon/details/index.md

 ### Evaluation process

-As part of the evaluation process for the Translatathon, all translations will be subject to a QA and feedback step, where professional linguists will evaluate submissions by individual translators based on quality and accuracy.
+All translations will be subject to QA and feedback, where professional linguists will evaluate submissions based on quality and accuracy.

 We will also be running **anti-machine translation measures**, with Crowdin providing some tools that automatically detect machine translations.